*This post was original published in November 2012. It’s still hella awesome.*

 Soups tend not to fit in to these categories, but minestrone is different.
 It’s a SOUP.
 Know what I’m sayin’?

 Minestrone is a perfect option for big batch cooking.
 It’s easy to double with very little extra effort and it freezes perfectly.
-It’s easy to adjust the healthy factor too – for my batch I bought no-salt added stock and tomatoes to control the sodium content, and seasoned to my taste when the batch was cooked.
-Feel free to swap the pork sausage with chicken or turkey too.
+Feel free to swap the pork sausage with chicken or turkey, or white kidney beans with chick peas or your own favourite.

 Using a sharp knife, make a slice in the sausage casing and remove the meat.